Skip to Main Content

 The collection is part of the Eighteenth Century Book Collection and denoted by the classmark w DA943 FOST.

 Journal of Harriet Skeffington, 4th Countess of Massereene, describing her flight from Belfast, during the Irish Rebellion of 1798.
-She describes upheavel in Belfast and her journey from Portpatrick to the north of England, 6 Jun. - 20 Aug., 1798.
+She describes upheaval in Belfast and her journey from Portpatrick to the north of England, 6 Jun. - 20 Aug., 1798.

 The Hibernica Book Collection, which is a substantial collection of monographs, periodicals and pamphlets of general Irish interest and/ origin, contains numerous texts on the history and politics of Northern Ireland and Ireland.